Marketing Assessment & Strategy Report

 Tier 1 — Foundation

-$12,000/mo × 9 months = $108,000
+$12,000/mo × 9 months = $108,000"The foundation is ours.
+The execution is yours."

 What's included: Positioning workshop and messaging framework development.
 Full website redesign, content development, and build.
 AEO/GEO technical implementation (Schema markup, structured content architecture).
 Quarterly strategic advisory sessions.